jeevang77/PAPERMIND/README.md

 # PAPERMIND

 PAPERMIND is a personal **Research Paper Assistant** built to learn Retrieval-Augmented Generation (RAG).
-It loads a PDF, splits it into chunks, converts those chunks into embeddings, stores them in a FAISS vector index, retrieves relevant context for a question, and generates grounded answers with source citations.
+It loads a PDF, splits it into chunks, converts those chunks into embeddings, stores them in a FAISS vector index, retrieves relevant context for a question, and generates grounded answers with source citations.this file is only to explain the initial basic rag pipeline built.

 ** refer to `journey.md` and tags for versions**